jaxio/celerio-angular-quickstart/README.md

 Then access it at http://localhost:8080/

-## Extra Step (optional): delete all generated files
+## (optional): delete all generated files

+When developing templates, you often need to delete the generated files.
-From the root folder, to delete all generated files, simply run:
+To do so, from the root folder, simply run:

     mvn -PcleanGen clean

-It won't delete any generated file that was manually modified.
+Note that it won't delete any generated file that was manually modified.

+# HOW-TO USE YOUR OWN DATABASE

+DO NOT TRY THIS WITH YOUR PRODUCTION DATABASE.

+## 1: Clean up

+Make sure your project is clean.
+Delete all previously generated files.

+## 2: Edit pom.xml

+You need to edit the [pom.xml](https://github.com/jaxio/celerio-angular-quickstart/blob/master/pom.xml) and change the jdbc settings in order for Celerio to connect to your database and extract its metadata.
+Search for `CHANGE THE PROPERTIES BELOW TO USE YOUR OWN DATABASE`.

+Since you don't need to create the database, there is no need to activate the `db` profile.
+Make sure you comment it in your `pom.xml` to avoid any surprise.

+## 3: Reverse your database

+To reverse your database, run:

+    mvn -Pmetadata generate-sources

+If all goes well it creates the file `metadata.xml` under `src/main/config/celerio-maven-plugin`.

+## 4: Edit celerio-maven-plugin.xml

+Edit the `src/main/config/celerio-maven-plugin/celerio-maven-plugin.xml` configuration file and comment or modify the `<entity-configs>` and `<sharedEnumConfigs>`.
+These are database schema specific conf.

+Please refer to [Celerio Configuration](http://www.jaxio.com/documentation/celerio/configuration.html) for more info.

+## 5: Generate the source code

+To generate the source code, run:

+    mvn -Pgen generate-sources

+## 6: follow same steps as above

+Follow the steps 2-3-4 from the `HOW TO RUN` section.

 ## Contribute